Justin Dunn makes Mariners debut, becoming record 41st pitcher used this season

 Dunn, a right-handed pitcher, led the Texas League in wins (nine), strikeouts (158) and WHIP (1.19).
 In his 25 starts for the Travelers, he put up a 9-5 record with an ERA of 3.55.

-Dunn only made it through 2/3 of an inning as we walked five and gave up two runs.
+Dunn only made it through 2/3 of an inning as he walked five and gave up two runs.
+Warren gave up a hit and walked a batter but wasn’t charged with a run.

 “We have a lot of young players; it’s like I’ve said all along, it’s a chance for these guys to play,” Mariners manager Scott Servais said.